Nadal crushes Djokovic to reach Madrid tennis final - Capital Sports

 The Spaniard looks in ominous form with just over two weeks to go till the start of the French Open as he stretched his perfect record on clay this season to 14-0 with a dominant display.

-Nadal will look to seal his fifth title in Madrid in Sunday’s final against either Austrian Dominic Thiem or Uruguay’s Pablo Cuevas.
+Nadal will look to seal his fifth title in Madrid in Sunday’s final against Austrian Dominic Thiem in a repeat of the Barcelona Open final Nadal won 6-4, 6-1 two weeks ago.

 “It is a great result.
 To win against Novak by that score you have to be playing very well, otherwise it’s impossible,” said Nadal.